Q & A

 Will the race be chip timed?

 A: Yes, timing will be using the MyLaps BibTag System.
 The timing chip is affixed to the back of the race bib inside a foam protective cover.
-The system is highly accurate and was used to time the 2011 Boston Marathon.

 What type of t-shirt will be provided to finishers of the full marathon and half marathon?